perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 I prefer to use MacPro7,1 SMBIOS, it requires iGPU to be disabled in BIOS.
 This configuration is the one in the *EFI-macpro* folder.
 If you don't have an external graphics card and need to use the integrated one, you have to use the *EFI-intel630* folder that has these modifications:

-- required: enable iGPU in BIOS (and put it as main card)
+- required: enable iGPU in BIOS (and set it as main card)
 - removed RestrictEvents.kext, CPUFriendDataProvider.kext and CPUFriend.kext
 - added in config.plist >> boot-args >> `igfxonln=1 -disablegfxfirmware`
 - added in config.plist >> DeviceProperties >> code to patch the framebuffer so that the iGPU is well detected.